Bat Control Services

 - Bats will hunt for common pests, such as mosquitoes, flies, cockroaches, beetles and moths, by using their large ears like radar dishes in a process known as echolocation.

 - Bats have been regarded with superstition and fear in many cultures throughout history due to their nightly flying habits, strange appearance, and the tendency of certain species to feed on the blood of other animals.

-- You should take preventative measures to prevent pants from invading your house.
+- You should take preventative measures to prevent bats from invading your house.
 For example, if you suspect any openings in holes, vents, chimneys, windows, or gaps, you should attempt to seal them to avoid bat entry.

 Common Bat Problems

 - Bats are not aggressive to humans, but it is still important that you don't interact with bats as they may scratch or bite if they feel threatened.

 - For example, bat feces is very harmful and can carry the disease histoplasmosis.

 - As bat populations grow, their droppings can accumulate into dangerous amounts.